-As covered in a previous edition of Sharpe Thoughts, the tools that manage how and when investor money is returned have always been a part of the fund documentation for liquid alternative strategies.
-These tools were road tested extensively between 2008 and 2011 and the result is a far better understanding of how best to use them.
+As covered in a previous article, the tools that manage how and when investor money is returned have always been a part of the fund documentation for liquid alternative strategies.
+These liquidity management tools were road tested extensively between 2008 and 2011 and the result is a far better understanding of how best to use them.

 Well, a decade on, we find ourselves in the midst of a messianic thunderclap, which has reverberated around global markets and brought us to a similar juncture in the relationships between funds, fund managers and investors.